treasonx/DTMFDialPad/readme.md

 ## Webkit

 The webkit version uses pure Web Audio api to generate the tones.
 This was my first attempt but it failed in the google hangout environment.
 I couldnt find an easy way to play the tones into the hangout without losing quality.
-I tought it was pretty cool so I kept the functionality for use in developing the gadget outside of the hangout.
+I thought it was pretty cool so I kept the functionality for use in developing the gadget outside of the hangout.

 ## Google Hangout